RCIC-UCI-Public/website-rcic/docs/source/account/login.rst

      (shown with blue outline).
      It may take a few minutes for the VSCode to setup the server.

-   5.7 Once done, you will see the *open remote window* icon showing compute node name (added blue outline).
+   | 5.7 Once done, you will see the *open remote window* icon showing compute node name (in blue
+   |     outline).
 This means your connection is redy and you  can proceed with your work as usual:

      .. image:: images/vscode-running.png
         :align: center
         :alt: VSCode setup
+        :class: addpadding

 6. Shutting down your remote VSCode server